TrippyD3v/TrippyD3v/README.md

 ## Hi there 👋
 # Trippy_D3v 🌀
-*Future Entry-Level Developer | Creative Engineer in the Making*
+*Future JR Developer | Creative Engineer in the Making*

 ---